joshed-io/reveal-hugo/README.md

 # reveal-hugo

-A Hugo theme for creating [Reveal.js](https://revealjs.com/) presentations that allows you to put multiple slides in the same markdown file.
-It also allows you to create multiple presentations in the same project.
+A Hugo theme for [Reveal.js](https://revealjs.com/) that allows you to have multiple slides per markdown file.
+With it, you can turn any of your Hugo content into a presentation by adding `Reveal` to its output formats.

 ![screenshot of reveal-hugo](/images/reveal-hugo.png)